-Such blind faith is misplaced, as Information Security found in its month-long test of 10 leading desktop antivirus products against 11 criteria (see
+Such blind faith is misplaced, as Information Security found in its month-long test of 10 leading desktop antivirus products against 11 criteria (see About this review).

 We found that many antivirus products are surprisingly easy to defeat, can't detect malware using alternative attack vectors and are difficult to manage.
 Strikingly, the capabilities and reliability of the products varied greatly.

 In the two decades since the first viruses appeared, most antivirus vendors continue to push the same basic signature-based technology.
 Feature sets have been added and functionality improved, but the products haven't evolved as rapidly as the capabilities of viruses and worms.

 For this reason, rather than simply testing the breadth and effectiveness of vendors' signature libraries, we focused on other critical -- and often neglected -- aspects of antivirus products: effectiveness against attack mechanisms designed to fool or disable antivirus protection; detection of increasingly popular forms of malware such as spyware and backdoors; and, in particular, enterprise-scale manageability (see Report Card).

 We discovered that not all antivirus products are equal, and many don't provide the protection you think they do.

 1. Evading antivirus

 Malware writers are constantly looking to give their malcode the ability to evade detection and gain unfettered control over target systems.
 Signatures won't work if malware can dodge antivirus protection.
 To test the antivirus tools' resilience, we exposed each product to malware for which it had a signature, then attacked it using various techniques to fool or disable it.
 We found that some products were easily subverted, while others were made of sterner stuff.